 - 100 g pork mince 1/2 cup

 - 1/4 cup finely chopped scallions

 - a pinch salt and pepper

 - 1 tbsp salad oil for frying

-- Add sesame seed oil and salt into the bowl and combine them with your hand.
+- Add sesame seed oil and salt into the bowl and knead with your hand.

 - Shape each dough to a round circle.
 Squash each with your palm.
 Pinch the edge of the dough with your finger tips and put another hand on a rolling pin.
 Roll the rolling pin to the centre of the dough, press and pull the rolling pin to your front and rotate the dough 30 degrees.
-Repeat this process till the dough roll outs to 7-8cm in diameter.
+Repeat this process till the dough roll outs to 4 inch (10cm) in diameter.

 - Place the rolled dough on your palm, and put the mince pattie on top of it.

 - Grab a point on the edge of the dough and put the thumb on the point as a pivot point, draw and make pleats with the index finger by moving the dough in a clockwise direction.
 Close the opening with the thumb and index finger tightly at the end.
 Repeat the process for 5 other doughs.